Deciding Between Offers

 Dealing With Rejection

-• Another possibility is that you were their second or third choice (“in line”) and that the first person they offered the job to accepted it.
+• You were their second or third choice, and one of the candidates they offered the job to first, accepted.

 You should tread carefully in the time period after your interviews but before your official offers.
 Many department chairs have told Wes that they view it as part of their job (or their responsibility to the department) to put the brightest face on this possible and essentially to “string you along” or “never say no” (and thus keep as many good options for the department open as possible).
 Thus a department chair saying “we’re still deliberating” may well mean “we’ve made a job offer to someone else already and we’re waiting to see how that goes”.
 It has been suggested that grad students who are naive about the interview process will interpret “we’ll get back to you in a week or two” the wrong way and may thus end up waiting too long for a job offer that never arrives.
 In such a case you should talk to your host or other department members in your area to get the inside scoop.